omni-us/jsonargparse/README.rst

 Jsonnet files are commonly parametrized, thus requiring external variables for parsing.
 For these cases, instead of changing the parser mode away from yaml, the :class:`.ActionJsonnet` class can be used.
-This action allows to define an argument which would be a path to a jsonnet file.
+This action allows to define an argument which would be a jsonnet string or a path to a jsonnet file.
 Moreover, another argument can be specified as the source for any external variables required, which would be either a path to or a string containing a json dictionary of variables.
 Its use would be as follows:

 .. code-block:: python